I was supposed to be alone for 2 weeks in the Arctic Circle this year, but oh well.

 If are planning on being out a couple of days, you cannot count on spending overnight in a bothy or mountain shelter.
 It is not like Norway or Patagonia or most other places where you have huge cabins with bookable bunk-beds.
 UK emergency refuges are exactly that: last resorts.
 While people do happily pack themselves in like sardines (in non-Covid years at least), they are teeny and space may run out by the time you get there.
 Bring a tent.

-I took a 2 person tent which, while weighing around than 1.5kg, I worried before going would be overkill for just me.
+I took a 2 person tent which, weighing around 1.7kg, I worried would be overkill for just me.
 In the end I was glad of the extra space and comfort.
 The weather was pretty crap most of the time, which meant I had no option of hanging around outside when I was as camp.
 I will eventually spend some Serious Money and buy something which will give me the same space for a third of the weight.

 The temperature hovered around 5 celsius during the day, once or twice nearly hitting 10, and around freezing each night, once or twice sliding just below.
 I don’t bring much clothing with me, but I choose it all very carefully and I wasn’t cold.
 My mat/liner/bag sleep system was probably a bit much for this trip (I was too warm a couple of nights) but I was very happy with it and slept so well.
 I am neither a too-cold nor too-warm sleeper, but it is something I am paranoid about.
 You can find my full gearlist here, but when picking your own gear it is important to know your own body, regardless of what works for random people on the internet.